Childhood nutrition is my passion. Helping parents, professionals, businesses and organizations impact the future health of children is my purpose.

 I started speaking more, and consulting opportunities appeared.
 The ball was rolling and I was growing my business by leaps and bounds.

-I added new revenue streams and a team to help me run the business.
+I added new revenue streams and a team to help me run my business.

 I’ve ventured into food industry consulting, advising start-ups and other child-focused businesses in product creation and marketing endeavors.

-I help these businesses conceptualize their opportunities, expedite market research, understand the parent market, figure out how they can leverage their unique product and perspective, and navigate getting it out in the market to help more people.
+I help these businesses conceptualize their opportunities, understand the parent market, figure out how they can leverage their unique product and perspective, and navigate getting it out in the market to help more people.

 I use my framework of childhood nutrition as a model to encourage pediatric dietitian colleagues and my business and organizational clients to connect deeply and differently with their own expertise, using their knowledge, experiences, passion and purpose to develop their own approach with their own audiences.

-If you want to work with me as a mentor, advisor-consultant, speaker, or podcaster, here’s how you can do so:
+If you want to work with me, here’s how you can do so:

 Education: